 - MySQL drops a connection after 8 hours (configurable)

-- Therefore in the morning, the program one installed the day before no longer works
+- Therefore in the morning, the program installed the day before no longer works

 Perhaps I exaggerated the simplicity above of what I was really trying to achieve.
-It should really be expressed as the following:
+It should more accurately be expressed as:

 - Executing a SQL statement from my program, even if a long time has passed since the last one was executed

 But that amounts to the same thing in my opinion!
 It isn't rocket science!
-(But in fact is, see below..)
+(But, in fact it is, see below..)

-A obvious non-solution is to increase the "connection drop after" time on the MySQL server from 8 hours to e.g. "2 weeks" ("wait_timeout" in "mysql.cnf").
+mysql.cnf).
 But software has got to be capable of reconnecting after a connection drops.
-The database server may need to be reset, it may crash, it may suffer hardware failure, etc. If, every time one restarts one particular service, one has to restart a thousand dependent services (maybe some Java, some Perl, some PHP, some robots, ..) and then maybe restart services which are dependent on them – that's a maintenance nightmare.
-So the software has to be altered to be able to handle connection drops automatically, by reconnecting.
-Once the software has been so altered, one no longer needs to alter the "wait_timeout" on the server.
+The database server may need to be reset, it may crash, it may suffer hardware failure, etc. If, every time a particular service is restarted, all dependent services need to be restarted (maybe some Java, some Perl, some PHP..), and then all services dependent on them need to be restarted, that's a maintenance nightmare.
+Software must be able to handle connection drops automatically, by reconnecting.
+Once the software has been so altered, the

 org.hibernate.util.JDBCExceptionReporter: The last packet successfully received from the server was 56697 seconds ago.
 The last packet sent successfully to the server was 56697 seconds ago, which is longer than the server configured value of 'wait_timeout'.
 You should consider either expiring and/or testing connection validity before use in your application, increasing the server configured values for client timeouts, or using the Connector/J connection property 'autoReconnect=true' to avoid this problem.